 Candidates for the Zuckerman STEM Leadership Program are assessed based on their academic and research achievements, as well as on personal merit and leadership qualities, without regard to race, religion, gender, ethnicity, or age.
-Five postdoctoral scholarships will be given out per participating university for the 2020-2021 academic year.
-Participating universities are Bar-Ilan University, Ben-Gurion University of the Negev, Hebrew University of Jerusalem, Technion-Israel Institute of Technology, Tel Aviv University, University of Haifa, and Weizmann Institute of Science.
+Recipients may not accept other scholarships concurrently with the Zuckerman STEM scholarship.

 Candidates may apply to more than one of the above universities.

 2023-2024 Application deadlines—see Application Submission

 2022-2023 Guidelines and Funding